sjbrown/misc_work/deckahedron/mod_deckahedron_world.md

 `TODO`

 ## Use a Magic Item

+`TODO: Tool Twisting adds another choice: "the weapon is damaged"`

 ## Entreat the Blood-Bound

 If it has not yet been established, when a player first uses this move, the GM